In early 19th century Britain, dentistry was still a “trade” practised by three groups:

 Origin of the RUH Maxillofacial department

-Medically qualified dental colleagues who Gaine met at Bristol during his medical training time included Thomas Cook Parsons and Samuel Hayman both of whom were also members of Odontological Society of London and would play key roles in developing dental education in Bristol.[vii]
-The Western Counties Dental Association of which they and Gaine were founder members had been created in 1879 but in 1880 it had voted to merge with the newly formed British Dental Association thereby becoming its first branch.
+Medically qualified dental colleagues whom Gaine met at Bristol during his medical training included Thomas Cook Parsons and Samuel Hayman, both of whom were also members of the Odontological Society of London and would play key roles in developing dental education in Bristol.[vii]
+The Western Counties Dental Association, of which they and Gaine were founder members, had been created in 1879 but in 1880 it had voted to merge with the newly formed British Dental Association thereby becoming its first branch.
 Cook Parsons was the first SW Branch President, Gaine becoming its third in 1883.

 By the time of his death at 1 Norfolk Crescent Bath on 19th December 1914, Gaine’s wife and children had all predeceased him and his former regiment had sailed for duties in India.
 It is therefore not surprising that the long-retired Charles Gaine had no published obituary apart from a few lines in the Bath Weekly Chronicle.
 His ashes were scattered near the memorial he had built for his wife and children in Lansdown cemetery (Figure 4).

 [i] Obituary: The late Mr. Thomas Bell,FRS.Nature 1880; 21: 499-500.